Mic92/sops-nix/README.md

 - Compatible with all NixOS deployment frameworks: [NixOps](https://github.com/NixOS/nixops), nixos-rebuild, [krops](https://github.com/krebs/krops/), [morph](https://github.com/DBCDK/morph), [nixus](https://github.com/Infinisil/nixus)
 - Version-control friendly: Since all files are encrypted they can directly committed to version control.
 The format is readable in diffs and there are also ways of showing [git diffs in cleartext](https://github.com/mozilla/sops#showing-diffs-in-cleartext-in-git)
+- Works well in teams: sops-nix comes with nix-shell hooks that allows quickly import multiple people to import all used keys.
+  The cryptography used in sops is designed to be scalable: Secrets are only encrypted once with a master key instead of each machine/developer key.
 - CI friendly: Since sops files can be added to the nix store as well without leaking secrets, machine definition can be build as a whole.
 - Atomic upgrades: New secrets are written to a new directory which replaces the old directory in an atomic step.
 - Rollback support: If sops files are added to Nix store, old secrets can be rolled back.
 This is optional.
 - Fast: Unlike solutions implemented by NixOps, krops and morph there is no extra step required to upload secrets
 - Different storage formats: Secrets can be stored in YAML, JSON or binary.
 - Minimize configuration errors: sops files are checked against the configuration at evaluation time.

+## Demo

+There is a configuration.nix example in the [deployment step](#5-deploy) of our usage example.

 ## Usage example